rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - Database Platform: PostgreSQL, hosted on Microsoft Azure.
 Recipe table schema includes: id, title, image, ingredients, instructions, userAdded, and userId.
+Table schema was edited with pgAdmin 4.

 ## 5. Basic structure and architecture

-Add something
+The architecture follows a classic separation of concerns between frontend, backend, and database layers.<br />

+Frontend: Built with React, using functional components and hooks.
+Components are modularly separated into pages/ and components/ directories.

 ## 6. Functionalities